 Making a foundation ring (can be used for both methods)

-Make a chain the length stated in the pattern instructions.
+Make a chain the length stated in the pattern instructions (usually 4ch for dc stitches, 6ch for tr stitches).
 Next, insert the crochet hook into the first chain.
 Close the ring with a slip stitch, working yarn round hook (yrh)…

 …and pull yarn through 2 loops on hook.
-Now you’re ready to start crocheting in the round, following the instructions given to learn how to crochet a circle.
+Now you’re ready to start crocheting in the round!

-A popular alternative to the foundation ring is the magic loop (or sometimes called a magic ring).
+A popular alternative to the foundation ring is the magic loop (or sometimes called a magic ring or magic circle).
 This is a technique that creates a similar starting point as the foundation ring, but the beauty of the magic loop is that you can pull the tail tightly to close up the gap in the centre of the ring – making it a brilliant technique for amigurumi and toys that need to be stuffed.
 You can find our magic ring tutorial here!

 How to crochet in the round – joined rounds method